Costa Rica Itineraries: The Land of Adventures

 Rainforest stay by Arenal Volcano at Nayara Tented Camp

-My hubs and I stayed at Nayara Gardens 8 years ago and LOVED the setting in the middle of a verdant rainforest.
+My hubs and I stayed at Nayara Gardens eight years ago and LOVED the setting in the middle of a verdant rainforest.
 When Nayara built Tented Camp, I knew we'd be back with the kids!
 Named the #1 resort in Central America four years running, Nayara's luxury "tents" sit on stilts to maximize the stunning views of Arenal Volcano while minimizing their environmental footprint.
 Each tent features a large terrace with a private pool fed by mineral hot springs, both an indoor and outdoor shower, plus plenty of interior space for the whole family.
 Aside from the spectacular landscapes, luxurious tent, and bountiful breakfast buffet, our favorite feature here was the complimentary laundry!
 We returned home with suitcases full of CLEAN clothes!

 Nayara Tented Camp is perched on a clifftop with views of the rainforest all around.

-• Waterfall rappel - the first drop was 165 feet!
+Waterfall rappel - the first drop was 165 feet!

-• Hanging bridges
+Hanging bridges

-• The zipline of all ziplines at Costa Rica Sky Adventures
+The zipline of all ziplines at Costa Rica Sky Adventures

-The two most luxurious resorts in Arenal (and the resorts I book most) are Nayara Tented Camp and The Springs Resort and Spa.
-The views and grounds at both resorts are spectacular, but Nayara’s setting as well as its accommodations are unmatched.
-Where The Springs stands out is its onsite activities.
-At Club Rio, you can whitewater tube, ride horses, ATV, rock climb.
-The resort offers putt-putt and multiple levels of hot spring pools right at the center of the resort.
-The dining options at The Springs are more kid-friendly but also less authentic.
+The views and grounds at both Nayara and The Springs are spectacular, but Nayara’s setting, as well as its accommodations, are unmatched.
+Where The Springs stands out is its onsite activities at Club Rio Adventure Center.
+Activities include: river tubing, kayaking, horseback riding, rock climbing and rappelling, fishing, hot springs, and a wildlife sanctuary tour.
+The resort also offers putt-putt, which my family enjoyed for hours, plus multiple levels of hot spring pools right at the center of the resort.
+The dining options at The Springs are more kid-friendly but also less authentic than Nayara.
+Both resorts are excellent choices, and now I have firsthand experience, so I can counsel my clients on the best fit for them!

 When you're ready for Pura Vida, Show Them the World is ready to help design the adventure of a lifetime!